 - 13.2 The mirror strut must lie inside of the volume RV_Mirror_Strut_MVRC_V01

-- 14.1 With the car constructed in accordance with rules 1 to 12, above, the entire car, excluding wheels , may be be rotated a maximum of -1.2 degrees (nose down), with the center of rotation being located at X = 0mm, Z = 0mm.
+- 14.1 With the car constructed in accordance with rules 1 to 12, above, the entire car, excluding wheels , may be be rotated a maximum of -2.0 degrees (nose down), with the center of rotation being located at X = 0mm, Z = 0mm.
 After the rotation, the lowest part of the car, excluding suspension parts and wheels, must not be closer than 20mm the the wind tunnel ground.

-- 14.2 The competitor must nominate the number of degrees in the supplied text file.
+- 14.2 The competitor must nominate the number of degrees of vehicle rake in the supplied text file.

 Appendix 1: 10mm thickness

 A1.1 For front and rear wing parts, each wing element should be at least 10mm thick at some part along its chord in any Y-section.
 Problems may be encountered at the CFD meshing stage if the thickness remains very low over a long distance at the rear of the chord.

 A1.2 For thin bodywork elements (plates, strakes / fences), once the 10mm thickness requirement is met, a sharp trailing edge and rounded leading edge (roughly circular in shape) are permitted.
 The 10mm thickness should be maintained over approximately ⅔ of the length or more, and must be maintained in any load-bearing region.

 A1.3 For any gurney flap / wickerbill, a triangular section is permitted if the base width is at least 10mm and the height is no more than 5 times the base width.

 A1.4 Supplied mandatory bodywork may be below 10mm thick.